ChristinaMasco/song/README.md

 The input for the SONG package is a tab-delimited text file that contains the start time, end time, and singer identity for each song during an interaction.
 Once your data have been organized in this fashion, use the function
-<code>song.ReadSongList</code> to build a list of performance statistics for
+<code>song.FromTextFile</code> to build a list of performance statistics for
 each individual in your data set.
-Next, use the function
+If you have already imported these data into R, and they are stored in a matrix or data frame within the global environment, instead use the function <code>song.FromDataObj</code>.

-<code>song.Simulate</code> to calculate the observed and expected amounts of
+Once this step is complete, use the function <code>song.Simulate</code> to calculate the observed and expected amounts of overlap in the interaction.
+To view the results of the analysis, use the function <code>song.Summarize</code>.
-overlap in the interaction.
-To plot the results of the analysis, use the function <code>song.PlotResultsDensity</code>.
 To learn more about each of these functions, type <code>"?"</code> followed by the name of the function.

 The following is an example using the built-in data set, <code>wrens</code>:

-> birds <- song.BuildAllIndivs(wrens)  # use song.ReadSongList() for text files
+> birds <- song.FromDataObj(wrens)  # use song.FromTextFile() for text files

 > rndbirds <- song.Simulate(birds)